Ski Mountaineering 2021

 - Gear List - Canada West Mountain School Ski Mountaineering Course Gear List

 Please review the Gear List for Ski Mountaineering and contact our office with any questions.
-Each participant will receive a pre-trip training package in advance of the course to ensure everyone is properly prepared for gear, food and logisitcs.
+Each participant will receive a pre-trip training package in advance of the course to ensure everyone is properly prepared for gear and logistics.

 This 2-day course is a skills-intensive program designed to introduce you to a variety of techniques that will give you the confidence and skills to travel into some of the big-mountain terrain in the South Coast Mountains.
 The course is designed to give you the best combination of learning and practice in backcountry terrain.